-Learning from Authoritative Security Experiment Results (LASER) Workshop 2021
+Workshop on Learning from Authoritative Security Experiment Results (LASER) 2022

-The LASER workshop is gathering a group of authors of accepted NDSS papers to come together to explore and discuss the experimental aspects of their work amongst themselves and with other workshop participants.
-Conference papers all too often must focus on research results and contain limited discussion of the experimental aspects of the work.
-LASER will provide authors the opportunity to lead focused discussion on the experimental approaches and methodologies used to obtain their results.
+Conference papers all too often must focus on research results and contain limited discussion of the experimental aspects of the work (maybe a small section with a few paragraphs at the end of the paper).
+LASER provides an opportunity to focus on and explore the experimental approaches and methodologies used to obtain the research results.

 The workshop will be structured as a true “workshop” in the sense that it will focus on discussion and interaction around the topic of experimental methodologies, execution, and results with the goal of encouraging improvements in experimental science in cybersecurity research.
 Authors will lead the group in a discussion of the experimental aspects of their work.